jeromegit/fixations/README.md

  12. add proper Logger
  13. add DB stats
  14. pypi.org can't display the ASCII screencast images.
 Need to reference GitHub's full path?
- 15. Give the option to remove or hide/obfuscate some sensitive fields such as tag55 or senderCompId/targetComPid
+ 15. Give the option to remove or hide/obfuscate some sensitive fields such as tag55 or senderCompId/targetComPid :white_check_mark:
- 16. Show the delta between each timestamp (below each timestamp)
+ 16. Show the delta between each timestamp (below each timestamp) :white_check_mark:
- 17. Transpose the grid/matrix
+ 17. Transpose the grid/matrix :white_check_mark:
- 18. Shift-Enter = pressing on [Parse FIX] button
+ 18. Shift-Enter = pressing on [Parse FIX] button :white_check_mark: